MEET OUR FURRTASTIC STAFF!

 With so many special needs animals, she realized she needed to find a local vet who would help her manage their health issues and give them a good quality of life.
 That is when she found Hays Towne.
 Now she is not only a client, but a volunteer here as well.
 Even though she has a "herd of turtles" at home, it is nice for her to be given the opportunity to dedicate some of her time to care for others beloved pets.
 She enjoys meeting client's and their pets, hearing how they came to find each other and working alongside the technicians and veterinarians to provide excellent, compassionate and loving care.

-Autumn is a junior at Hudson High School.
-Her love for animals started at a young age which led her to join the veterinary program at Hudson, where at the end of her senior year she will have the opportunity to achieve her Certified Veterinary Assistant license.
+Her love for animals started at a young age which led her to join the veterinary program at Hudson, where she achieved her Certified Veterinary Assistant license.
 She has been with Hays Towne since July of 2022.
-In her free time, she can be found on the softball field or at home with her 8 cats and 3 dogs.
+In her free time, she can be found on the softball field or at home with her 8 cats and 5 dogs.

-Autumn is a junior at Hudson High School.
-Her love for animals started at a young age which led her to join the veterinary program at Hudson, where at the end of her senior year she will have the opportunity to achieve her Certified Veterinary Assistant license.
+Her love for animals started at a young age which led her to join the veterinary program at Hudson, where she achieved her Certified Veterinary Assistant license.
 She has been with Hays Towne since July of 2022.
-In her free time, she can be found on the softball field or at home with her 8 cats and 3 dogs.
+In her free time, she can be found on the softball field or at home with her 8 cats and 5 dogs.